goodhappyer/dwz_thinkphp/phpmyadmin/doc/html/_sources/config.txt

     The maximum number of recently used tables shown in the navigation panel.
 Set this to 0 (zero) to disable the listing of recent tables.

+.. config:option:: $cfg['NumFavoriteTables']

+    :type: integer
+    :default: 10

+    The maximum number of favorite tables shown in the navigation panel.
+Set this to 0 (zero) to disable the listing of favorite tables.

 .. config:option:: $cfg['ZeroConf']